Modular operads and the quantum open-closed homotopy algebra

 \subsection{Feynman transform}

-The Feynman transform of an operad $\oP$ is a twisted\footnote{This will be defined in a moment.} operad denoted $\feyn{\oP}$.
+The Feynman transform of a modular operad $\oP$ is a twisted\footnote{This will be defined in a moment.} modular operad denoted $\feyn{\oP}$.
 Roughly speaking, $\feyn{\oP}$ is spanned by graphs with vertices decorated by elements of $\oP^{\#}$.

 We make this more precise in the following example of an element of $\feyn{\oP}(C,G)$.
 Consider a graph $\gr{G}$